willingc/docs-issue-tracker/repos.md

-# Repos in the bpo universe
+# Repos of bpo

 This document attempts to capture the repos associated with bugs.python.org.
+It is ordered in a rough progression from vanilla upstream to customized bpo.

 ## Roundup - Upstream Code Base